-PENTAGON VIDEO: ADS uses a directed beam of millimeter-wave energy that penetrates about one-sixty-fourth of an inch into the adversary’s skin.
+PENTAGON VIDEO: ADS uses a directed beam of millimeter-wave energy that penetrates about 1/64th of an inch into the adversary’s skin.
 The energy is harmless.
 The superficial heating effect is nearly instantaneous, and the adversary instinctively flees.
-ADS is an ideal choice for protecting members of the US military and their equipment in a wide range of operations, particularly when the use of lethal force would be counterproductive.
+ADS is an ideal choice for protecting members of the U.S. military and their equipment in a wide range of operations, particularly when the use of lethal force would be counterproductive.
 ADS utilizes groundbreaking technology that is designed to save lives, protect the innocent and limit collateral damage, while effectively repelling adversaries.
 ADS will minimize fatalities by providing our forces a non-lethal option between shouting and shooting.

 AMY GOODMAN: Marc Garlasco of Human Rights Watch joins us in the studio, senior military analyst at the organization, expert on non-lethal weapons.
 Gary Anderson joins us on the phone, retired Marine colonel, defense consultant in Washington, D.C.
 We welcome you both to Democracy Now!
 Marc Garlasco, can you describe further this weapon and what your concerns are?